RGB-OS/RGB-Node/README.md

 For production, pair the RGB Node with a dedicated signer service that holds keys in your environment and signs PSBTs via secure messaging (RabbitMQ).
 See:

-- RGB Signer docs (how it works, queues, security): [ThunderLink RGB Signer](https://docs.thunderstack.org/bitcoin-native-infrastructure/readme/thunderlink/rgb-signer)
+- RGB Signer docs (how it works, queues, security): [RGB Signer](https://docs.thunderstack.org/bitcoin-native-infrastructure/readme/thunderlink/rgb-signer)
 - Signer repository (TypeScript service): [`RGB-OS/thunderlink-signer`](https://github.com/RGB-OS/thunderlink-signer)

 Typical use: